-W-2/1099 – By February 4, 2019 for returning families and by February 19, 2019 (or the date the admission file is complete, whichever is later) for prospective families, copies of the Wage and Tax Statements (W-2) and/or Miscellaneous Income Statements (1099) for 2018 for each parent or guardian MUST be received by SSS.
+W-2/1099 – By February 4, 2019 (or for prospective families, the date the admission file is complete, whichever is later), copies of the Wage and Tax Statements (W-2) and/or Miscellaneous Income Statements (1099) for 2018 for each parent or guardian MUST be received by SSS.
 Please upload the documents through your account on the SSS website (do not send them to MVS).

-1040 – By April 15, 2019 for returning families and by April 15, 2019 (or the date the admission file is complete if later) for prospective families, signed copies of the 2018 Federal Tax Return (1040), including all supporting schedules and forms, MUST be received by SSS.
+1040 – By April 15, 2019 (or for prospective families, the date the admission file is complete if later), signed copies of the 2018 Federal Tax Return (1040), including all supporting schedules and forms, MUST be received by SSS.
 Your financial aid package is tentative until your 2018 Federal Tax Return is received by SSS.

 Find instructions for submitting your documents here –http://sssbynais.org/parents/apply/required-documents.